 Siciliana Trevino (Sales Executive) is an award-winning media producer who has traveled the country promoting sales, flagship events, world-class chefs and restaurants for Macy’s.
 She joined Berkeleyside in 2013 as a sales rep and is focusing on the East Bay’s vibrant food and drink culture.
 Email: email@example.com

 John Seal is Berkeleyside’s film critic.
-A movie connoisseur with a penchant for natty hats who lives in Oakland, writes a weekly film recommendation column at Box Office Prophets, as well as a column in The Phantom of the Movie’s Videoscope, an old-fashioned paper magazine, published quarterly.
-He also writes regular film reviews for IMDB which can be read here.
+A movie connoisseur with a penchant for natty hats who lives in Oakland, John writes a weekly film recommendation column at Box Office Prophets, as well as a column in The Phantom of the Movie’s Videoscope, an old-fashioned paper magazine, published quarterly.
+He also writes regular film reviews for IMDB, which can be read here.

-Andrew Gilbert writes a Thursday music column for Berkeleyside.
+Andrew Gilbert writes a weekly music column for Berkeleyside.
 Andy, who was born and raised in Los Angeles, covers a wide range of musical cultures, from Brazil and Mali to India and Ireland.
 A Berkeley-based freelancer, he contributes features on jazz and international music to numerous publications, including the San Jose Mercury News, Boston Globe, San Francisco Chronicle, Seattle Times and Los Angeles Times.
 His column covering the Bay Area dance scene, Dance Card, runs monthly in the Contra Costa Times.
 And his CD reviews air regularly on KQED’s “California Report.”
-Email: email@example.com
+Email: firstname.lastname@example.org

 Nancy Rubin is a Berkeleyside contributing photographer.
 Nancy is a long-time Berkeley area resident who moved here from her native Los Angeles to attend UC Berkeley, a family tradition begun in 1929.
 She taught for 25 years at Berkeley High School, then worked at Drake High in Marin County.
 Nancy authored the book Ask Me If I Care: Voices from an American High School.
 Since retiring in 2002, Nancy has travelled extensively, honing her photography skills.
 She specializes in candid shots, capturing people being themselves and the emotions of the moment.